web_0063.jpg

 The Yale Payment Plan (YPP) is administered by the University’s Office of Student Financial Services and enables students and families to pay all or a portion of the term fees over a period of months without incurring any interest charges.
 Participation is optional and elected on a term basis.
 The cost to sign-up is $50 per term.

 Depending on the date you enroll, you may be eligible for up to five installments for the fall and spring terms.
-Payment Plan installments will be automatically deducted on the 5th of each month from the bank account you specifiy when enrolling in the plan.
+Payment Plan installments will be automatically deducted on the 5th of each month from the bank account you specify when enrolling in the plan.

 Yale Tuition Insurance